mhoffrog/onedev-manual/pages/run-on-bare-metal-machine.md

 # Run on Bare Metal Machine

-To achieve maximum flexibility, you may run OneDev on bare metal machine (this procedure also works if you are running OneDev on virtual machines)
+To achieve maximum flexibility, you may run OneDev on bare metal machine

 ### Installation